Best Browning Buck Mark Accessories and Upgrades

 Buck PRO Extended Magazine Bumper kit.

-Another quick and easy install, just follow the TandemKross Buck Pro Basedpad installation instructions.
+Another quick and easy install, just follow the TandemKross Buck Pro Basepad installation instructions.
 Basically, you place the nut in a holder, and put that in the retaining clip.
 Both go into the basepad.
-Tighten the from the bottom until the threads just start to catch.
+Tighten from the bottom until the threads just start to catch.
 Then slide it onto the magazine from the rear.
 Install the magazine in the pistol to center the basepad, and tighten it down.
-No glue, to permanent modifications.
-Just a bigger basepad that makes seating magazines fast and effortless.
+No glue, no permanent modifications.
+Just a larger basepad that makes seating magazines faster and easier.

 All the Browning Buck Mark accessories installed.